LKirst/lie-esl/_posts/2023-04-20-phrases-film-review.md

 - If you like XXX, this is the film for you.

-- This film will change the way you thinkg about XXX.
+- This film will change the way you think about XXX.

 - I highly / strongly / definitely recommend this film.